Amy Umble writes about family issues and kid-friendly events.

 When it’s open: 7 days a week, Oct.
 1 – 30, 9 a.m. until 5 p.m.

-Cost of admission: Free on weekdays, $5 per car on weekends and Columbus Day.
+Cost of admission: $4 per person weekdays, $10 per car on weekends and Columbus Day. (please check their website for further pricing information)

 What to expect: A working farm with fall amenities.
 Hayrides ($3 per person), llamas, calves, goats, chickens, rope swings, zip line, homemade barbecue, kettle corn, cupcakes and ice cream available for purchase, corn maze for ages 3 to 8.
 Farmer Emmett Snead says he sees the fall activities as being set up best for the pre-teenage crowd.
 Families can bring bread or buy feed to feed the chickens.